zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options-summary/transaction.md

 {% include component-try-it.html href='https://dotnetfiddle.net/Igr6zU' %}

 ## Bulk Operations
 Bulk Operations such as BulkInsert, BulkUpdate, BulkDelete doesn't use a transaction by default.
-This is your responsibility to handle it.
+This is your responsibility to handle.

 If you start a transaction within Entity Framework, Bulk Operations will honor it.